 The COVID-19 pandemic abruptly brought all of our lives to a standstill and found people searching for some semblance of normalcy.
-During this period, the RV industry and development of RV parks are steadily rising.
+During this period, the RV industry and development of RV parks and campgrounds are steadily rising.

 An interesting tidbit I recently learned is that although only 31 per cent of the world’s population consists of Millennials, this generation makes up almost 38 per cent of campers.
 I decided to explore the factors contributing to the growth of RV parks, especially now that traditional means of travel have been restricted and often undesirable.

 So, if you're ready, let's get right into it, shall we?

 There is massive pent-up energy of being stuck at home, not participating in daily activities, and travel using traditional means.
 Most families are desperate for a short getaway.
 However, the COVID-19 crisis has made it near impossible to do so.

 The silver lining is that RV parks can offer the ideal getaway for families.
 Most people are still shying away from traveling on public transport and coming into contact with strangers.
 Beyond COVID-19, people--especially young families--recognize that RV parks are an easier kid-friendly option for destination vacations.
 With numerous companies providing RV rentals, families can try the lifestyle without considerable upfront costs, further expanding the variety of people willing to try this option.